 I had heard that the ride was relatively flat, but the night before I looked at the map provided by the Davis Bike Club, which prominently displayed a not-flat-at-all elevation chart.
 The start was at sea level and the top of the ride was at 2500 feet!
 The first 30 miles were flat as a pancake, but now was time for “Cardiac,” the name given to the first major climb of the ride.

 It actually wasn’t too steep, as I pedalled away in my 42 X 19 gear, but the skies were turning grayer by the minute.
 Soon it was sprinkling.
 Then it was pouring!
 A fellow cyclist mentioned it rained every Davis Double in these parts of the mountains… no one had told me that before the ride!
 My helmet visor kept my glasses from getting wet for half an hour, but after some quick descents I had to take my glasses off in order to see.
 But you know what, I actually stayed warm and comfortable, and I thanked myself for putting on the two pairs of socks and plastic “sock liners.”
-My feet stayed relatively dry, and unlike cotton (the absolute WORST material in wet weather), Coolmax apparently retains quite a bit of heat when wet.
+My feet stayed relatively dry, and unlike cotton (the worst material in wet weather), Coolmax apparently retains quite a bit of heat when wet.

 At last the rain stopped and I was actually a bit disappointed.
 As long as I was warm, the rain just added a little more excitement to the adventure.
 It would never rain again for the rest of the ride, and I missed it.